georgefst/monpad/README.md

 # Acknowledgements

-Many thanks to everyone (particularly `xboxdrv` maintainer @Grumbel) who helped me with understanding the the mechanisms by which games recognise controllers and receive input on Linux.
+Many thanks to everyone (particularly `xboxdrv` maintainer @Grumbel) who helped me with understanding the mechanisms by which games recognise controllers and receive input on Linux.
 I never would have pieced that all together myself.